crantok/typerack/README.md

 # The idea

 Some typing tutor software can only get you so far.
-Maybe it tutors you in touch typing all the letters but leaves out the numbers or letters.
-Maybe its limited number of lessons become repetitive and give diminishing returns.
+Maybe it tutors you in touch typing all the letters but leaves out the numbers or punctuation.
+Maybe the limited number of lessons become repetitive and give diminishing returns.
 Maybe it just ain't that good for typing your language of choice.
 Typerack will pick up where those typing tutors stop.

 # Current features